 03:25: Are there any developments in the field of informatics research that you find particularly exciting and could be a driving force of innovation for the industry?

-University Lecture Dr. Christoph Strnadl
+University Lecturer Dr. Christoph Strnadl

-Dr. Christopf Strnadl is responsible for making “new stuff” happen at the intersection of Software AG’s product and organizational architecture.
+Dr. Christoph Strnadl is responsible for making “new stuff” happen at the intersection of Software AG’s product and organizational architecture.
 He tells us which technologies are currently Software AG's priorities.
 He also talks about Europe's progressing digital sovereignty.

 00:13: Within Software AG’s CTO Office you are responsible for making “new stuff” happen at the intersection of our product and organizational architecture.
 What impact does networking on the Scientific Advisory Board have for you in this regard?